bendqh1/javascript/local storage/handbook.md

 Local Storage will persist until it is cleared from the web browser's history.

-Session storage will persist as long as any relevant window-tab stays opened.
+Session Storage will persist as long as any relevant window-tab stays opened.

 Local Storage is an API with commands like: